FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Experiments

+To assess computational efficiency, we report inference time and peak GPU memory in Table~\ref{tab:efficiency}.
+All methods are evaluated under the same hardware and batch size.
+Inference time is measured on the test set after model loading and warm-up, and peak memory is recorded using CUDA memory statistics during test-time imputation.
+For diffusion-based models, inference cost is measured under the single-sample setting with $K=1$.
+FADTI is more expensive than deterministic imputers due to iterative denoising and spectral projection, but it achieves better imputation accuracy and probabilistic quality with fewer generated samples.

-While increasing $n_\text{sample}$ generally lowers the error at the cost of longer inference time, the marginal improvement in metrics (e.g., MAE) becomes negligible after $n_\text{sample}=20$.
-Across all sampling budgets on ETT, FADTI achieves the best MAE and CRPS.
-Under the missing rate of $0.1$, it already outperforms other diffusion-based methods with very few samples; for example, FADTI with $n_\text{sample}=2$ attains lower MAE and CRPS than competing models with $n_\text{sample}=28$.
-This indicates that FADTI is not only more accurate but also more sample-efficient, reaching its performance plateau with far fewer diffusion steps.
+We further evaluate the sampling efficiency of FADTI against CSDI and MTSCI by varying the number of generated samples $K$.
+Given the substantially higher $K=1$ inference cost of SSDTS in Table~\ref{tab:efficiency}, the sampling-efficiency curves focus on CSDI, MTSCI, and FADTI for readability, under the same evaluation protocol.
+Increasing $K$ generally reduces error at the cost of longer inference time, but the marginal gain becomes small after $K=20$.
+Across all tested sampling budgets on ETT, FADTI achieves the best MAE and CRPS among the compared methods.
+Notably, FADTI with $K=2$ already attains lower MAE and CRPS than CSDI and MTSCI with $K=28$, indicating that FADTI is not only more accurate but also more sample-efficient.
+Figure~\ref{fig:nsample_vs_metrics_all} further compares FADTI with CSDI and MTSCI on Weather and Yeast under point-wise 10\% missing.
+Across both datasets and all tested sampling budgets, FADTI attains the lowest MAE and CRPS, yielding consistent gains over CSDI and MTSCI.
+These results suggest that FADTI reaches favorable accuracy with fewer samples, reducing the sampling burden across datasets.